oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 CSAF library
 :    A library that implements CSAF data capabilities.

+CSAF library with basic validation
+:    A CSAF library that also satisfies the conformance target "CSAF basic validator".

+CSAF library with extended validation
+:    A CSAF library that also satisfies the conformance target "CSAF extended validator".

+CSAF library with full validation
+:    A CSAF library that also satisfies the conformance target "CSAF full validator".

 CSAF management system
 :    program that is able to manage CSAF documents and is able to display their details as required by CSAF viewer.